The Eyes Leave a Trace

 The Eyes Leave a Trace (Spanish: Los ojos dejan huellas) is a 1952 Spanish-Italian thriller film directed by José Luis Sáenz de Heredia.
 It stars Italian actor Raf Vallone and his wife Elena Varzi.
 It was co-produced in Italy, where it is known as Uomini senza pace ("Men without peace").

 It was shot at the Cinecittà Studios in Rome and on location in Madrid.
 The film's sets were designed by the art director Ramiro Gómez.

 Synopsis

-Martin, a former lawyer dismissed from the bar and converted into a perfume salesman, works with Roberto, a brilliant and intelligent classmate.
+Martin, a former lawyer dismissed from the bar and converted into a perfume salesman, works with Roberto, a brilliant classmate.
 He falls in love with his partner's wife.
 One night, Roberto asks Martin for help, because he thinks he killed his wife's lover.